karpenet/Distributed-Data-Parallel-on-DensNet/README.md

-# Distributed Data Parallel on DensNet
+# Distributed Data Parallel on DenseNet

-Distributed training using PyTorch on a DensNet Model.
+Distributed training using PyTorch on a DenseNet Model.

 ### Requirements